 If you have a private insurance plan, your provider will likely cover all or some of the cost of an abortion, which may range from a few hundred dollars to around $1,500 or more (before insurance).
 You can call your insurance company for details on this.
 If you are still on your parents' insurance plan and don't want them to know about your abortion, you'll have to check the confidentiality laws of your specific insurance provider.
 This can be done by calling the customer service number on the back of your insurance card.

 Keep in mind that if you are a minor, you may need parental consent to get an abortion.
 “Unfortunately, most states force young people under 18 to involve their parents in their decision to end a pregnancy,” Kimberly Inez McGuire, Executive Director of URGE: Unite for Reproductive & Gender Equity, previously told Elite Daily.
 “Most of these states require the consent or notification of only one parent, though some states require the involvement of both parents.”
-This list by Planned Parenthood will tell you the specific regulations in your state, or you can call your local clinic for more information.
+This list by Planned Parenthood will tell you the specific regulations in your state as of December 2021, or you can call your local clinic for more information.

 Depending on how far along you are in your pregnancy, the process for getting an abortion may vary a bit.
 While these guidelines differ by state, here’s how it typically works.
 “If you are early in your pregnancy ([usually] up to 10 weeks), you have the option of either taking a series of two medications or of having a procedure,” explains Dr. Maya Bass, family medicine physician in New Jersey and fellow with Physicians for Reproductive Health.
 The medication abortion is a series of two pills: The first, mifepristone, is administered by the doctor to stop the pregnancy.
 You’ll take the second pill right away or up to 48 hours later, depending on your doctor's recommendation.
 It contains misoprostol, which causes your uterus to empty.
 “The average cost of a medication abortion is around $500, but it can cost anywhere from a couple hundred dollars to $1,000,” Dr. Gillian Dean, Senior Director of Medical Services at Planned Parenthood Federation of America, previously told Elite Daily.

 “As you get further along in the pregnancy, the medication is less effective, and so a procedure is typically recommended," Bass says.
-"Both options are extremely safe ,and the decision is based on the patient's unique situation and choice.”
+"Both options are extremely safe, and the decision is based on the patient's unique situation and choice.”
 Depending on when you get your surgical abortion, it may cost a bit more: “An in-clinic abortion, sometimes known as a surgical abortion, in the first trimester can cost can cost a few hundred dollars to $1,500,” Dean said, “[and] a second-trimester abortion usually costs more.”
 Both medication and surgical abortions are around 98% effective at ending a pregnancy, according the National Abortion Federation, and the risk of complications is extremely low.
 The FDA has approved abortion pills as safe and effective to use.

-If you are able to travel to get an abortion, you can go to a neighboring state if you cannot access care in your state due to tight restrictions.
+If you are able to travel to get an abortion, you can go to a neighboring state if you cannot access care in your state due to legal restrictions.
 “Providers in one state can legally take care of a patient who usually lives in another state where a procedure would not be legal,” Denny says.
 If travel is difficult for you due to financial or job restraints, contact the National Network of Abortion Funds to inquire about funding.
 Some organizations (like the Yellowhammer Fund in Alabama and the Texas Equal Access Fund in Texas) provide funding for abortion seekers in one specific state, and the national network can connect you to these groups.

 No matter your situation, the most important thing you can do is take action as soon as you’ve begun even considering abortion as a potential option for an unwanted pregnancy.
 While there are resources out there to help you even if your state laws are restrictive, it is generally easiest and safest to obtain an abortion as soon as possible.
 Remember that abortion is medically safe and effective, and there are professionals who can help you through every step of the process.
-Reach out to your healthcare provider or a reputable reproductive health organization in your area and ask all the questions you need to feel comfortable and confident moving forward.
+Reach out to your health care provider or a reputable reproductive health organization in your area and ask all the questions you need to feel comfortable and confident moving forward.

 Jessica Arons, senior advocacy & policy counsel for reproductive freedom at the ACLU